 - Have snacks ready: chop veggies, portion nuts, and keep fruit out.

 Batch cooking saves time and money while ensuring you eat well.
-Studies show meal planners eat more veggies and less processed food.
+Studies show that meal planners eat more veggies and less processed food.
 Start with 3 days and adjust as you go.
 With these tips, eating healthy is doable even when you’re busy.

 Understanding Dietary Restrictions and Allergies